RUB-NDS/PRET/README.md

 `--quit` suppresses printer model determination, intro and other chit-chat.

 `--debug` shows the PS/PJL/PCL commands actually sent to the device and the feedback received.
 Note that header data and other overhead is filtered.
 The see the whole traffic, use e.g. wireshark.
-You can switch debugging on/off within a PRET session using the `debug` command
+Debugging can also be switched on/off within a PRET session using the `debug` command

 `--load filename` reads and executes PRET commands from a text file.
 This is usefull for automation.
-Such command files can also invoked later via the `load` command directly within a PRET session.
+Command files can also be invoked later within a PRET session via the `load` command.

 `--log filename` writes a copy of the raw PS/PJL/PCL datastream send to to printer into a file.
-This can be useful to build a malicious print job, which should be deployed to another printer not directly reachable via port 9100/tcp.
+This can be useful to build a malicious print job, which can be deployed to another printer not directly reachable via port 9100/tcp.

 ### Generic Commands